 I also have in the kit a tin of wood stopping for whichever timber i'm using, like pine, oak or mahogany for example.
 To go with that I've got 2 different grades of sandpaper in my kit, grade 80 and 120 grit.

 Finish carpentry nails have small heads that can be punched under the surface with little risk of splitting the workpiece so filler can be applied afterwards.
 If nailing close to the end of the timber, put the head of the nail to the floor and hit the sharp end with a hammer to blunt it a bit.
 This makes the nail punch a hole through instead of seperating the wood fibres and reduces the chance of splitting.
 If in doubt, drill a pilot hole slightly smaller than the nail instead.

 These are the best nails for fixing skirting board to stud work interior walls.
-Sometimes you can get away with fixing into masonry with them but generally, when fixing to brick or blockwork skirting boards need to be screwed. (click here for more info on fixing skirting boards)
+Sometimes you can get away with fixing into masonry with them but generally, when fixing to brick or block-work skirting boards need to be screwed (click here for more tips on fixing skirting boards)

-My nailgun is pretty much indispensible for finish carpentry as it saves time not only nailing but punching them in too.
+My nail-gun is pretty much indispensable for finish carpentry as it saves time not only nailing but punching them in too.
 The 38 and 50mm brads are the best size nails for architraves, spindles/spacers, holding things in place till the glue goes off like small bits of skirting that a nail/screw could split.